ImageMagick/Usage-Markdown/anim_basics/index.md

 Video formats which always replaces every pixel from one frame to the next can generally just use a '`None`' or '`Undefined`' GIF disposal setting.

-Here is an example of an animation that is also by its nature a Coalesced Animation, plus a "`gif_anim_montage`" display of the animations individual frames.
+Here is an example of an animation that is also by its nature a Coalesced Animation, plus a "`gif_anim_montage`" display of the animation's individual frames.

 [![\[IM Output\]](smoke_skull_frames.gif)](smoke_skull_frames.gif)